ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 {@snippet features/code-block}

+Here are some features that you may find helpfully similar:
+* {@link features/block-quote Block quote} &ndash; Include block quotations or pull quotes in your rich-text content.
+* {@link features/indent Block indentation feature} &ndash; Allows you to set indentation for text blocks such as paragraphs or lists.

 ## Configuring code block languages

 Each code block can be assigned a programming language.
 The language of the code block is represented as a CSS class of the `<code>` element, both when editing and in the editor data: